-4.4 The legitimate exercise of an IPR by a dominant undertaking per se will not usually be an abuse when limited to the market for the specific product which incorporates it. is protected by the IPR.
-However, competition concerns may arise where the dominant undertaking attempts to extendexercise its market power-, beyond the scope of legal monopoly granted by IP law, in the relevant market which includes the IPR-protected product or into a neighbouring or related market, beyond the scope granted by IP law.
-In defining markets, care will have to be taken in choosing the initial focal product and in identifying if secondary products formed a separate but related market, or part of the same market as the primary product.

-4.24.5 Conduct that constitutes an abuse of a dominant position in a market includes conduct that protects, enhances or perpetuates the dominant position of an undertaking in ways unrelated to competitive merit.
-Conduct may be abusive to the extent that it harms competition, for example, by removing an efficient competitor, limiting competition from existing competitors, or excluding new competitors from entering the market.
-The likely effect of each particular kind of behaviour will be assessed on the particular facts of each case.
-The paragraphs below set out some considerations that the CCCS may have, with regard to assessing certain types of conduct involving IPRs, when carried out by dominant undertakings.
+- 4.4 The legitimate exercise of an IPR by a dominant undertaking per se will not usually be an abuse when limited to the specific product which is protected by the IPR.
+However, competition concerns may arise where the dominant undertaking attempts to exercise its market power, in the relevant market which includes the IPR-protected product or into a neighbouring or related market, through conduct that protects, enhances or perpetuates the market power of the undertaking in ways unrelated to competitive merit.
+In defining markets, care will have to be taken in choosing the initial focal product and in identifying if secondary products formed a separate but related market, or part of the same market as the primary product.12 - 4.5 Conduct may be abusive to the extent that it harms competition, for example, by removing an efficient competitor, limiting competition from existing competitors, or excluding new competitors from entering the market.
+The likely effect of each kind of behaviour will be assessed on the particular facts of each case.
+The paragraphs below set out some considerations that CCCS may have, with regard to assessing certain types of conduct involving IPRs, when carried out by dominant undertakings.